clcert/ChaCha20-Generator-Utilities/README.md

 When instantiating, the seed should be a hexadecimal number represented by a string of at least 80 characters.
-If it's longer, then the extra characters are ignored.
+If it's longer the extra characters are ignored.

 ```js
 let chacha = new ChaChaRand("5ee5e2327a68a9db8a78efdaa855d102ed8bf14e128e0a72ae1c9d72e5f9747e27479f21dfbfd501");